svip-lab/AS-MLP/README.md

 # AS-MLP architecture for Image Classification

-This repo is the official implementation of paper "AS-MLP: An Axial Shifted MLP Architecture for Vision" ([arXiv](https://arxiv.org/abs/2107.08391)).
+This repo is the official implementation of our ICLR2022 paper "AS-MLP: An Axial Shifted MLP Architecture for Vision" ([arXiv](https://arxiv.org/abs/2107.08391)).

 ## Model Zoo